-As Australia’s second-largest international carrier (after Emirates), Singapore Airlines’ KrisFlyer frequent flyer program is one of the more useful frequent flyer programs for travellers from our region.
+Singapore Airlines is Australia’s second-largest international carrier (after Emirates).
+Its KrisFlyer frequent flyer program is one of the more useful frequent flyer programs for travellers In our region.

-In my mind, the relative value of KrisFlyer miles has increased given the upcoming introduction of a Carrier Charge by Velocity and the continuing imposition of high taxes and surcharges by Qantas.
+In my mind, the relative value of KrisFlyer miles is high.
+That’s because of the introduction of a Carrier Charges by Velocity in 2019 and high taxes and surcharges applied by Qantas.

-However, the program is not without its downsides, so this guide aims to explore both the good and bad of KrisFlyer.
+However, the program is not without its downsides.
+This guide aims to explore both the good and bad of KrisFlyer.

 Singapore Airlines generally relases good availability to its own members in its excellent premium cabins.